Generation X: Parenting and volunteering

-In terms of advocating for their children in the educational setting, author Neil Howe describes Gen X parents as distinct from Baby Boomer parents.
-Howe argues that Gen Xers are not helicopter parents, which Howe describes as a parenting style of Boomer parents of Millennials.
+In terms of advocating for their children in the educational setting, author Neil Howe describes Gen X parents as distinct from baby boomer parents.
+Howe argues that Gen Xers are not helicopter parents, which Howe describes as a parenting style of Boomer parents of millennials.
 Howe described Gen Xers instead as "stealth fighter parents", due to the tendency of Gen X parents to let minor issues go and to not hover over their children in the educational setting, but to intervene forcefully and swiftly in the event of more serious issues.
 In 2012, the Corporation for National and Community Service ranked Gen X volunteer rates in the U.S. at "29.4% per year", the highest compared with other generations.
 The rankings were based on a three-year moving average between 2009 and 2011.

 Communication style

 Generation X prefers the communication modes of face-to-face and phone, whereas the younger generations prefer e-mail and texting.
-In terms of writing, Generation X is more likely than Generation Z to know cursive and more likely than Millennials to use postal mail.
-Also, Generation X is less likely to ghost than Millennials and Generation Z. Social media usage is also different, with Generation X preferring LinkedIn and Facebook, while Millennials and Generation Z prefer Snapchat and TikTok.
+In terms of writing, Generation X is more likely than Generation Z to know cursive and more likely than millennials to use postal mail.
+Also, Generation X is less likely to ghost than millennials and Generation Z. Social media usage is also different, with Generation X preferring LinkedIn and Facebook, while millennials and Generation Z prefer Snapchat and TikTok.

 Income differential with previous generations

-A report titled Economic Mobility: Is the American Dream Alive and Well? focused on the income of males 30–39 in 2004 (those born April 1964 – March 1974).
+A report titled Economic Mobility: Is the American Dream Alive and Well? focused on the income of men 30–39 in 2004 (those born between April 1964 and March 1974).
 The study was released on 25 May 2007 and emphasized that this generation's men made less (by 12%) than their fathers had at the same age in 1974, thus reversing a historical trend.
-It concluded that, per year increases in household income generated by fathers/sons slowed from an average of 0.9% to 0.3%, barely keeping pace with inflation.
-"Family incomes have risen though (over the period 1947 to 2005) because more women have gone to work", "supporting the incomes of men, by adding a second earner to the family.
+It concluded that annual increases in household income generated by fathers/sons slowed from an average of 0.9% to 0.3%, barely keeping pace with inflation.
+"Family incomes have risen, though (over the period 1947 to 2005), because more women have gone to work", "supporting the incomes of men, by adding a second earner to the family.
 And as with male income, the trend is downward."